 To my white friends and neighbors who suddenly care about gun violence, now that it has started to affect their community; You skipped the Black Lives Matter protests that have been happening over the past six years, but carved time out of your weekend to go to the March For Our Lives.
 Of the thousands of people that were there, I got six people to stand with the Black youth who have been marching for their lives for the longest.
 Even though Black youth are the reason you wear orange for gun control, you praised the white youth who became the face of this movement.

-To the white feminist who showed up for the Women’s March but not for me when she saw me experiencing racism; When I called out that white woman for her racism, talking about my hair, and calling me lazy, she accused me of attacking other people and acting out.
-When I called you out for your silence on what you knew was happening, you said to me “I’m really sorry I feel that way.”
+To the white feminist who showed up for the Women’s March, but not for me when she saw me experiencing racism; When I called out that white woman for her racism, talking about my hair, and calling me lazy, she accused me of attacking other people and acting out.
+When I called you out for your silence on what you knew was happening, you said to me, “I’m really sorry you feel that way.”